 The grassroots program, Empty Bowls, began in 1990 by high school teacher John Hartom, his wife, Lisa and the students in Bloomfield Hills, MI as a way to support a food drive.
 The group decided to make bowls and use them for serving soup as a fundraiser.
 Each guest kept the empty bowl as a reminder of worldwide hunger.
 One year later Empty Bowls developed into a project to support food banks, soup kitchens and other organizations fighting hunger.
 Imagine/RENDER group was formed as a nonprofit organization to promote Empty Bowls and over the next twenty plus years, Empty Bowls events were held across the United States and other parts of the world.

 The basic premise of an Empty Bowls event is simple: guests are served soup in a handmade ceramic bowl in exchange for a cash donation to fight hunger.
 They are asked to keep their bowl as a reminder of the meal’s purpose.
-Every time they take the bowel from the cupboard, they will be reminded that someone’s bowl is always empty and that on that one occasion they helped alleviate hunger and could choose to do so again at any time.
+Every time they take the bowl from the cupboard, they will be reminded that someone’s bowl is always empty and that on that one occasion they helped alleviate hunger and could choose to do so again at any time.

 The initial Empty Bowls soup and bread luncheon in Morgantown, WV was held in February 2007 at the First Presbyterian Church as a way to raise money for one of the church activities.
 After seeing its success, the organization knew they would need to engage the community to help expand and share the fundraising efforts.
 In 2008 Empty Bowls Monongalia was born.
 For the next few years the luncheon was held at St. Mary’s Roman Catholic Church.
 Currently it is held at the Hazel & J.W.
 Ruby Community Center at Mylan Park.